thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 # Definitions

 - *Research Prototype (RP)*: A rapidly implemented feature intended to evaluate a research idea.
 This can establish or refute the hypothesized benefits of the idea, as well as enable measuring other qualities associated with it.
-- *Implementation Project (IP)*: The process of refactoring a Research Prototype (as well as potentially `tbp.monty` itself) in order to merge a useful RP into the platform code-base (`thousandbrainsproject/tbp.monty`).
+- *Implementation Project (IP)*: The process of refactoring a Research Prototype (as well as potentially `tbp.monty` itself) in order to merge a feature that was proven useful by an RP into the platform code-base (`thousandbrainsproject/tbp.monty`).

 # Guidance on Research Workflows